SnoringCatGames/surfacer/README.md

 There are two key reasons why good path-finding AI isn't really used in platformers:
 1. It's hard to implement right; there is a lot of math involved, and there are a lot of different edge cases to account for.
 2. Dumb AI is usually plenty effective on its own to create compelling gameplay.
-The user often doesn't really notice or care how simple the behavior is.
+The player often doesn't really notice or care how simple the behavior is.

 But there are use-cases for which we really benefit from an AI that can accurately immitate the same movement mechanics of the character.
 One example is if we want to be able to control the character by tapping on locations that they should move toward through the level.
 Another example is if we want to have a flexible game mode in which an npc can swap in for a player character depending on how many players are present.